gilnam74/vex-sneppet/VEX-for-artists.md

 }
 ```

-With this setup you will be able to control shape of the wire with a ramp curve which is more pleasant then sliders but tricky to use if you will need tons of wires with a different settings.
+With this setup you will be able to control the shape of the wire with a ramp curve which is more pleasant then sliders but tricky to use if you will need tons of wires with different settings.

 [![](https://live.staticflickr.com/65535/50109406316_1a08b02409_o.png)](https://live.staticflickr.com/65535/50109406316_1a08b02409_o.png)